URL42/whisplay_chatbot/README.md

 ## Goals

-- Integrate the tool with the API
+- Integrate the tool with the API ✅
-- Enable the AI assistant to adjust the volume autonomously
+- Enable the AI assistant to adjust the volume autonomously ✅
-- Reset the conversation history if there is no speech for five minutes
+- Reset the conversation history if there is no speech for five minutes ✅
+- Support local llm server ✅
+- Refactor python render thread, better performance ✅
+- Add Google Gemini API support
+- RPI cammera support
 - Support speaker recognition